 Effective December 1, 2012, we entered into an interest rate swap transaction utilizing a notional amount of \$10.0 million and a maturity date of March 1, 2015.
-We entered into the swap to effectively fix the future interest rate during the applicable period on a portion of our borrowings under the revolving credit facility.
+We entered into the swap transaction to effectively fix the future interest rate during the applicable period on a portion of our borrowings under the revolving credit facility.
 The swap transaction is intended to manage our interest rate risk related to the revolving credit facility and requires us to pay a fixed rate of 0.48% per annum in exchange for a variable interest rate based on 1-month USD LIBOR-BBA.
+As of April 30, 2013, the variable interest rate based on 1-month USD LIBOR-BBA was 0.20% consolidated statements of operations.
+In the three and nine months ended March 31, 2013, we recorded a gain of \$4,000 and a loss of \$35,000, respectively, for the change in fair value of our interest rate swap.
+No such gains or losses were recorded in the three and nine months ended March 31, 2012 (see Note 2 to the consolidated financial statements).

-We have not designated our interest rate swap as a hedge.
-We record the interest rate swap on our consolidated balance sheet at fair market value with the changes in fair value recorded as gain or loss in "Other, net" in our consolidated statements of operations.
-In each of the three and six months ended December 31, 2012 and 2011, we recorded a loss of \$40,000 and \$0, respectively, for the change in fair value of our interest rate swap (see Note 2 to the consolidated financial statements).
+We have not designated our interest rate swap as an accounting hedge.
+We record the interest rate swap on our consolidated balance sheet at fair market value with the changes in fair value recorded as gain or loss in "Other, net" in our